fdegir/infra-workshop/openstack/README.md

 More details regarding how to use OSC is available on [3].

-Before doing anything else, we can start by listing available OpenStack Services, users, and hypervisors.
+Before doing anything else, we can start by listing available OpenStack services, users, and hypervisors.

 ```bash